RingoDev/Algo_Dat_UE9/README.md

 ## Exercise 1

-Implementation of RR-Rotations, check for AVL-Trees and check for perfect Trees.
+Implementation of RR-Rotations, checks for AVL-Trees and perfect Trees.

 ## Exercise 2

-Comparison of different SOrting Algorithms.
+Comparison of different Sorting Algorithms.